 What Are Hot Spots on Dogs?

-Also known as acute moist dermatitis, hot spots are areas of localized inflammation and infection on your dog’s skin.
-They’re patches of warm, angry skin that your dog won’t ignore – every time you turn around, Fido is biting, licking, or scratching these sores.
+Also known as acute moist dermatitis, hot spots are areas of localized skin infections or inflammation.
+Acute moist dermatitis or hot spots are patches of warm, angry skin that your dog won’t ignore – every time you turn around, they could be biting, licking, or scratching these sores.
 Your dog’s immune response may cause the lesions to ooze pus when the infection sets in.
 Hot spots can turn up suddenly, and they’ll spread quickly if left untreated.

 Causes of Hot Spots on Dogs

-Excessive grooming could result from a laundry list of issues, and it will take some exploration to find out what’s bothering your pooch.
-Anything that irritates your dog’s skin will cause them to scratch or bite themselves and create a hot spot.
+Poor grooming could lead to more than just hot spots in your dog.
+Anything that irritates your dog’s skin will cause them to scratch or bite themselves and create skin issues.
 This includes allergens, insect bites, foreign objects (like thorns or splinters), excessive moisture, fur mats, or traumas to the skin.

 Another reason your dog may be over-grooming themselves is because, maybe, they have a compulsive grooming habit.
-This occurs in dogs with nervous or anxious dispositions; the grooming behavior helps the dog soothe itself when it’s stressed.
-However, this particular coping strategy gets out of hand quickly, and the excessive grooming causes hot spots to develop.
+This occurs in dogs with nervous or anxious behaviors.
+The grooming behavior helps the dog soothe itself when it’s stressed.
+However, this particular coping strategy gets out of hand quickly, and excessive grooming causes hot spots to develop.

 Fortunately, there are many options available for treating nervousness in dogs.
 You should always bring your dog to the vet first to rule out any neurological problems.
 The vet may prescribe anxiolytic (anti-anxiety) medication to your dog.
 If you don’t want to go the pharmaceutical route, you can always treat your dog to some calming treats, massages, swim therapy, or even acupuncture.
 Sometimes, simply increasing your dog’s exercise solves the issue.